 Golding’s classic, Lord of the Flies, doesn’t feature ghosts or goblins.
 But it belongs on a scary books list because it showcases adolescent boys growing into monsters.

 Two movies based on the book have been released.
 The first came out in 1963.
 The other was released in 1990.

-Night Film by Marisha Pessl (affiliate link)
+Night Film by Marisha Pessl (paid link)

 A journalist looks into the death of a horror film director’s daughter and instead becomes infatuated with finding the director, who hasn’t been seen in years.

 The more the journalist, Scott McGrath, falls into the director’s world, the more he risks losing everything.

 The book intertwines traditional literary storytelling with digital aspects, including a mobile app, that augments this frightening tale.

 The Trial by Franz Kafka (paid link)

 Franz Kafka died before finishing his novel, The Trial.
 But his friend Max Brod worked to get the book

 The Trial is about a man, Josef K., arrested by an unidentified authority for a crime he’s not told about, accused by people who aren’t named.